 Below is a teaching plan for which topics will be covered in which lectures, and some details about the lecture content.
-Changes in the teaching plan may occur during the semester.?
+Changes will occur as we progress through the semester, and the teaching plan below will be updated continuously.?

 The chapter numbers refer to which chapters in Mike & Ike that cover the lecture content.
 It does not mean that a given week's lectures will necessarily cover all of the material in the stated chapters.
 E.g., chapter 2.2 is large, and we will cover various parts of it during different weeks.?